Fear is crippling, while passion motivates. Which will you choose?

 When my husband and I were just dating, he asked me to go to Egypt to meet his parents.
-What an amazing opportunity, right?
-Being a scholar of interior design and art, of course, I said yes.
-I always had a deep desire to go to Egypt – who doesn’t?
-I never saw how I would get there.
-I thought it was for another life.
-How could I ever find myself in a land where art, design and civilization first made it’s lasting impact?
+I always had a deep desire to go to Egypt and see the roots of all language and artistic expression.
+Having grown up in a lower class family in rural midwest, I never saw how I would get there.
+Nor, did I even think it was a possibility.
+I thought visiting the Pyramids was for another life, or for others, but not for me.

-He left a few weeks before me, which left me alone in Chicago to contemplate this decision I had just made.
+As exciting as this adventure was, a lot of fearful thoughts came up.
 I was going to fly to a foreign country where I didn’t speak the language.
-I didn’t understand why women had to cover their heads and honestly I didn’t know what to expect at all!
-Egypt is in fact a middle eastern country and the American media doesn’t paint a very pretty picture.
-The three weeks leading up to my journey turned me into a nervous wreck.
-My friends and family were warning me about going into the middle of a war zone, where protests and gun fights were a daily occurrence.
+I didn’t understand the culture or expectations of women versus men.
+Aside from beautiful documentaries showcasing tourist areas, the American media painted a pretty grim picture of this middle eastern country.
+The weeks leading up to my journey left me a nervous wreck.
+Friends and family were warning me about going into the middle of a war zone, where protests and gun fights were a daily occurrence.
 When I told people I was going, they would look at me with worried looks on their faces and advised me to stay safe.
-They looked at me like they thought they would never see me again.

 My stomach was in knots.
 I didn’t sleep very well.
 I couldn’t concentrate.
-Yet, I was also excited beyond any excitement I had ever felt.
+Yet, I was also filled with romantic wonderment.
 I imagined seeing hieroglyphics, the Pyramids and the Sphinx.
 I longed for this adventure.
 Regardless of my knotted stomach and sweaty palms, I knew I had to go on this journey.

 We stayed at a hotel that overlooked the Nile River.
 We could see the Pyramids from the balcony.
 It was so romantic and surreal.
 During this trip, I touched hieroglyphics with my own hands.
 I stood next to the Sphinx.
-We went to Alexandria and I stood where the library and lighthouse used to be!
-These were things I hadn’t even dared to dream.
-Ok, I had dreamt about it, but I never gave it any real attention.
+We went to Alexandria and I stood where the library and lighthouse used to be.
+I had distantly dreamt of these things, but never really gave it the authority to exist.
 It just seemed so out of reach!
 The highlight of that trip was the day Ayman took me first to the Egyptian museum in Tahrir Square and then down to the Nile River to propose marriage to me.